 Buying second-hand at Renaissance has many advantages, including

 Consuming better also means giving away what we no longer use and which could be used by others.
 Thousands of tons of items are diverted from landfill.

 Buying and donating to Renaissance is not only environmentally friendly, it also contributes to the development of Quebec’s social economy.

 Our EcollaboratorsMC are committed and inspiring people who adhere to social and environmental values, and who decide to collaborate with us through a powerful vector: sharing.

 Ecollaborators are also our donors, who give a second life to their goods and help divert waste from landfill.

 Follow us on social networks and discover tips for shopping at thrift stores, video capsules from our ÉcollaborateursMC and don’t miss the launch of our Responsible Consumption Guide.

 Subscribe to our #moisdelasecondemain and #SecondHandSeptember keywords on our social networks.

-Last September, as part of its Social Economy Challenge: Acting to support the ecological transition program, which aims to reduce landfill waste by relying on circular economy principles, the City of Montréal awarded a generous grant to Renaissance.
-This financial support allowed us to launch a pilot project for recycling textile fibres in partnership with Vestechpro.
+In September 2021, as part of its Défi en économie sociale – Agir pour la transition écologique program, which aimed to reduce the volume of landfill waste based on the principles of the circular economy, the City of Montreal awarded Renaissance a generous grant.
+This financial support has enabled the organization to launch a textile fiber recycling pilot project, in partnership with Vestechpro.